johnwry/dm2/markdown/colossians/colossians.md

     <br/>

-    3) <em>There is no distinction between… Barbarian, Scythian</em>…
+    3) * There is no distinction between… Barbarian, Scythian* …

 a) Barbarian was a term for anyone who did not    <strong><u>speak</u></strong> the Greek language.
 With time barbarian acquired the connotation of brutish or rude.
-What mattered was the    <em>new self</em> not education or language.
+What mattered was the    * new self*  not education or language.

     b) Scythians were a <strong><u>group</u></strong> described by the Greek